Treaty One Territory

 The sākihiwē festival (formerly Aboriginal Music Week) is set for June 24-26, 2022 in Winnipeg, Manitoba, Canada.

-aboriginal music manitoba (amm) received the name for the festival from sundance chief David Blacksmith during a ceremony on february 21, 2018. the name means "love another" in cree and the organization has been instructed to use standard roman orthography (sro) to write the name. sro has no capital letters and amm has adopted this format for its website and social media posts.
+Aboriginal Music Manitoba (AMM) received the name for the festival from Sundance chief David Blacksmith during a ceremony on February 21, 2018.
+The name means "love another" in Cree and the organization has been instructed to use Standard Roman Orthography (SRO) to write the name.

-amm is no longer accepting submissions from indigenous artists for the 2019 edition of the sākihiwē festival. submissions for the 2020 edition of the festival will open in july of 2019.
+We're no longer accepting submissions from indigenous artists for the 2023 edition of the sākihiwē festival.

-amm is incorporated under the laws of manitoba as a corporation without share capital (i.e., not-for-profit). the corporation is governed by a nine-person volunteer board of directors.
+AMM is incorporated under the laws of Manitoba as a corporation without share capital (i.e., not-for-profit).
+The corporation is governed by a volunteer board of directors.